hari-narasimhan/nodejs_10_hours/project/README.md

     `-- partials
 ```

-now if you try to run the application you must get an error, let us fix it
+if you try to run the application you will get an error, let us fix it

 open `config/express.js` and modify the app.engine configuration as shown below